sitscholl/topoclim/README.md

 </div>

-### Topoclima
+### Cloud-correted temperature

-Topoclimatic air temperature is calculated by combining the predictions from the lapse-rate model with the radiation correction factor, using the following formula:
+Cloud-corrected air temperature is calculated by combining the predictions from the lapse-rate model with the radiation correction factor, using the following formula:

 t\_topo = t\_flat + ( D\_rad \* m\_rad \* \|t\_flat\| )